Julian9B/student_projects/cpp/sortingTests/description.md

 # Sorting tests

 ## 1. About

-This is simple excercise with sorting and testing.
+This is C++ excercise about sorting and testing.
 The code sorts vector in 2 ways - Quicksort and Bubblesort, using unit testing.
 It also measures time and says which method is faster.

 ## 2. Code

 ### 2.1.
 Template

-The file 'main_test.cpp', which we can see here, I started from test template, including only Quicksort:
+I started the file 'main_test.cpp' from test template, including only Quicksort:

 ```cpp
 #include <iostream>
 #include <vector>